Texas vs. Xavier Predictions & Picks - NCAA Tournament Sweet 16

 Over (148.5)

 Texas has compiled a 17-16-0 record against the spread this season, while Xavier is 17-15-0.
-The Longhorns have hit the over in 15 games, while Musketeers games have gone over 20 times.
+The Longhorns have gone over the point total in 15 games, while Musketeers games have gone over 20 times.
 The teams score 158.9 points per game, 10.4 more points than this matchup's total.
-In the past 10 contests, Texas has a 7-3 record against the spread while going 7-3 overall.
-Xavier has gone 5-5 against the spread and 7-3 overall in its last 10 matches.
+Texas is 7-3 against the spread and 7-3 overall over its last 10 contests, while Xavier has gone 5-5 against the spread and 7-3 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.